MicrosoftDocs/architecture-center/docs/guide/multitenant/approaches/control-planes.md

 - **Required expertise**: To use low-code platforms to create processes, and to effectively use these platforms, you typically need proprietary knowledge.
 Many organizations already use these tools, so your team might already have the required expertise, but it might not.
 You should consider whether you need to train your team in order to effectively use these platforms.
 - **Management**: It can be challenging to handle the management of large amounts of low-code configuration.
-- **Testability**: Consider how you might test and promote changes to your control plane.
+- **Testability**: Consider how to test and promote changes to your control plane.
 In a managed platform, creating a typical DevOps process for testing and promoting changes is more difficult, because changes are normally made through configuration, not through code.
 - **Design**: Think carefully about how to meet non-functional requirements like security and reliability.
 These requirements are often managed for you on a low-code platform.

 #### When to consider moving away from a low-code approach